 - 1/4 cup chopped pineapple or 1/8 cup pineapple juice

 - 1 lime, juiced

 - Spatchcock the chicken and set aside.

-- Mix all ingredients for jerk marinade in a food processor and mix until a paste forms.
-Reserve 1/2 tsp jerk marinade for the sauce.
-Rub the remaining marinade all over the chicken.
-Cover chicken and refrigerate at least 2 hours, preferably overnight.
+- Combine all ingredients for jerk marinade in a small food processor and blend until a paste forms.
+Reserve 1 tsp jerk marinade for the sauce.

-- Place all ingredients for scotch bonnet sauce in a food processor and mix until your desired chunkiness.
+- Place all ingredients for scotch bonnet sauce in the food processor (no need to clean it between sauces) and mix until your desired chunkiness.
 Transfer the sauce to a saucepan and simmer over low heat for 15 minutes.
 Transfer to a serving dish and allow to cool in the refrigerator until you're ready to serve the chicken.

 - Preheat either the grill or the oven.
 Grill should be set to medium-low heat.
 Oven should be set to 400 degrees F (200 C).
 Remove chicken from refrigerator and place it on a pre-heated grill or oven roasting rack.
 Cook until the internal temperature reaches 160 degrees F. Remove from heat and allow to stand for 10 minutes before carving.
 Chop the chicken up into smaller pieces.
 Serve it with the scotch bonnet sauce.

 - You can store any excess spice marinade or sauce in the refrigerator for up to a week.

 - The chicken is best when slow roasted on a grill over medium-low heat, which is the authentic Jamaican way.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.